XLIFF

 Smartling automatically captures XLIFF notes and makes them translator instructions.

-XLIFF Note -> Smartling Instruction<trans-unit>
+XLIFF Note → Smartling Instruction

 <source>string1 from an xliff file</source>